John E. Mossberg, Esq.

 Dear Mr. Mossberg:

-The association is managed by the Board of Directors of the association (board of directors).
-Regular members are permitted to elect the associations 30 to 36 new vehicle directors by plurality vote.
-The by-laws also provide for one new truck director and three used vehicle directors who are elected by the regular members of the association who are members of the new truck council of the association and the used vehicle council of the association.
-The regular members of the association, by majority vote, can remove any director for cause.
+The Association is managed by the Board of Directors of the Association (Board of Directors).
+Regular members are permitted to elect the Association's 30 to 36 new vehicle directors by plurality vote.
+The By-Laws also provide for one new truck director and three used vehicle directors who are elected by the regular members of the Association who are members of the new truck council of the Association and the used vehicle council of the Association.
+The regular members of the Association, by majority vote, can remove any director for cause.
 The regular members may also, by two-thirds vote, amend the by-laws.
-The by-laws provide that the elected officers of the association are elected by the board of directors from their own number and may be removed for cause by the directors.
-The board of directors employs a salaried staff head whose terms and conditions of employment are specified by the board of directors.
-The salaried staff head serves as a non-elected officer holding the position of President of the association.
+The By-Laws provide that the elected officers of the Association are elected by the Board of Directors from their own number and may be removed for cause by the directors.
+The Board of irectors employs a salaried staff head whose terms and conditions of employment are specified by the Board of Directors.
+The salaried staff head serves as a non-elected officer holding the position of President of the Association.

 This letter constitutes an advisory opinion under ERISA Procedure 76-1.
 Accordingly, it is subject to the provisions of that procedure, including section 10 thereof relating to the effect of advisory opinions.